 After graduating from college, I continued my education at SUNY Upstate Medical University in Syracuse, NY, remaining fairly close to home.
 During medical school I refined my clinical interests and determined that family medicine, with its combination of continuity and variety, was an ideal fit for me.
 Through my clinical experiences, I have developed interests in public health, women’s health, and integrative medicine, which I expect to pursue as my career progresses.

-I have been drawn to the Pacific Northwest for several years, but have not had the opportunity until now to relocate.
-I am excited to join the VFM residency and look forward to these new surroundings.
-I am equally excited at the prospect of a respite from Upstate NY winters.
+I have been drawn to the Pacific Northwest for several years, but have not had the opportunity until residency to relocate.
+While I have enjoyed the Pacific Northwest and wish to return there, I have decided to work in New Zealand for at least a year post residency.

 Beyond the bounds of medicine I have a variety of interests: travelling, hiking, running, kayaking, cross-country skiing, gardening, art, yoga, knitting, crafting, learning new things, reading and live music.